noalino/boursorama-finance-go/README.md

    --help, -h                  show help
 ```

-You first need to `search` for the asset you want to get quotes from, and if there is a result, it will return a **SYMBOL** value.
+You first need to `search` for the asset you want to get historical data from, and if there is a result, it will return a **SYMBOL** value.

-Choose the asset you were looking for and use the **SYMBOL** value in the `get` command to fetch the quotes.
+Choose the asset you were looking for and use the **SYMBOL** value in the `get` command to fetch the data.

 Example: